rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 not delete associated backup archives in Cloud Files.
 You must manually remove these archives.

-### Why do I need a separate account for my Cloud Servers and Cloud Databases that are associated with Managed Operations?
+### Why do I need a separate account for my Cloud Servers and Cloud Databases associated with Managed Operations?

-Because Rackspace offers Managed Operations at the account level, those services are applied to every cloud product on an account.
-If you only want Managed Operations to apply to certain cloud products, you need to move the products for which you don't want Managed Operations to a separate account.
+Because Rackspace offers Managed Operations at the account level, those services apply to every cloud product on an account.
+If you want Managed Operations to apply to only certain cloud products, you need to move the products for which you don't want Managed Operations to a separate account.

 ### What does the upgrade process entail?